 I get no reply, of course.
 I programmed Gareth’s voice response feature to activate itself one hour after I wake up.

 “Slowpoke robots,” I grumble as I return to the kitchen for my slightly tardy, yet perfect, espresso macchiato.

-A sound outside causes Gareth’s head to swivels and look out the window.
+A sound outside causes Gareth’s head to swivel and look out of the window.
 His display reads: YOUR AUTODRIVE CAB HAS ARRIVED.

 “Tell it to wait,” I say with irritation, “I’ll be five minutes late.”